 19.3 The Committee will receive annual reports on pay expenditure, progression outcomes, equality monitoring, and compliance with HMRC and pension regulations.

-19.4 Recommendations for amendment will be submitted to the Board of Trustees for approval.
+19.4 Recommendations for amendment will be submitted to the People & Remuneration Committee for approval and subsequently communicated to the Board of Trustees for awareness.

 20. Version Control and Sign-off